William Oldrey: Later life, marriage, family, and death

 Oldrey lived for the last years of his life at Port Macquarie, on the Mid North Coast of New South Wales.
+In his later years he was described as, "the same warm hearted old fellow", but it was also said about him, "Good nature, shortsightedness as to his men and long credit ruined him".

-On 30 August 1849, he married Jane Catherine Brown (née Byrne), the young widow of Captain William Brown, captain of Royal Sovereign, at the military barracks at Port Macquarie.
+On 30 August 1849, he married Jane Catherine Brown (née Byrne), the much-younger 23 year-old widow of Captain William Brown, captain of Royal Sovereign, at the military barracks at Port Macquarie.
 The marriage was by 'special licence', indicating that there was some unusual or controversial aspect of the connection between Jane and William.
 A daughter, Victoria Jane Blanch, was born to the couple.

 Oldrey died at Port Macquarie, on 29 December 1851, and was buried there.
-After he died, his son, Edward William Oldrey was born in February 1852, but the son died aged two, and lies in Camperdown Cemetery.
+After he died, his son, Edward William Oldrey, was born in February 1852, but the son died, aged two, and was buried in Camperdown Cemetery.
 His wife died, aged 53, in Sydney, in April 1881, and lies in Waverley Cemertery.
-His daughter, Victoria, married twice, and had eight children.

 Legacy

 Oldrey is remembered for the early days of Broulee.
 A park there, Captain Oldrey Park, is named after him.
 There was a street named for him in the ghost town of Currowan, on the Clyde River, and also a 674m mountain in the Clyde Range, with a "conspicuous round summit", rising from the Buckenbowra Valley, known as Mountain Oldrey.

 With continuing high recent rates of population growth, the seaside village of Broulee is at last extending its urban footprint, over part of the land that Captain Oldrey hoped to sell for profit in the 1840s.
 The part of the original Broulee that lay on the island, where the hotel was, has reverted to its natural state and is now Broulee Island Nature Reserve; all that remains of that part of the early settlement is a lonely grave on the island.
 The sand spit reformed, during the 1980s, connecting the island once more to the mainland at high tide.
 Safe once again, the anchorage is occasionally used by yachts.

 It seems that Oldrey's old homestead, 'Mount Oldrey', may have survived, in some form, until after 2012, but now only its site exists.